 Trinidad Head (Hike 1)

-A quick drive takes you through the beautiful small town of Trinidad to Trinidad Beach.
+A quick drive from Highway 101 takes you through the beautiful small town of Trinidad to Trinidad Beach.
 On the south side of Trinidad Beach, take the trail that winds around and up Trinidad Head; along the path you’ll find viewpoints with westerly vistas, perfect for spotting whales.

 Patrick’s Point State Park Headlands (Hikes 2 and 3)